bcs-iitk/bcs-iitk.github.io/blog-post/_posts/2022-11-1-Precision-And-Recall.md

 ---

 <!-- <center><img src="{{ site.url }}{{ site.baseurl }}/blog-post/img/Blog-P&R/1.jpg" style="width:80%"></center> -->
-Contributors: Palak Mishra, Pankajh Jhamtani, Kumar Kanishk Singh, Shlok Mishra
+Contributors: Palak Mishra, Pankajh Jhamtani, Asjad Raza, Shlok Mishra

 <br>
 *Evaluation is creation: hear it, you creators!
 Evaluating is itself the most valuable treasure of all that we value.
 It is only through evaluation that value exists: and without evaluation the nut of existence would be hollow.
 Hear it, you creators!*